AdobeDocs/adobeio-events/using/aem-event-setup.md

 6. Select **Create Integration.**

-### Register the AEM event consumer app

-To register an AEM event consumer app, you can set up a webhook.
-Your webhook should be able to accept and reply to a challenge HTTP request parameter sent by Adobe I/O CSM.

 #### Setting up a webhook: example
 To create a webhook at webtask.io, add the following code to make sure the Challenge is echoed back.
 This is needed for the verification by Adobe I/O CSM when you register the webhook URL later using the CSM API: